nathan-barry/nathan.rs/content/notes/os/filesystem.md

 1. Disk Read Requirement: To fetch a specific block, how many disk reads are necessary?
 Note that one must always be aware of the block number of the relevant file header.
 2. All data fetches from the disk must specify a block number.
 For instance, one can request "read block 27".
 However, vague requests like "read the succeeding block" or "read the next file" are not permissible.

-#### Contiguous Allocation: The Memory Constraint

-A key constraint in this discussion is the available memory for storing data.
-In our current discussion, we're limiting ourselves to two memory spots.

-This simplification is a strategic choice.
-In real-world scenarios, a system could have millions of memory spots, each capable of holding vast amounts of data.
-Operating in such an environment makes it hard to determine the efficiency of an algorithm due to the sheer number of variables at play.

-By restricting ourselves to just two memory spots, we can clearly visualize how various file layouts impact access speed.
-While this might not mirror real-world complexities, the principles derived can be extrapolated to more intricate systems.

 ###### Contiguous Allocation Access: A Step-by-Step